Romana Didulo: Conspiracy theorism

 Didulo eventually became immersed in online conspiracy theories.
 In 2020, she reemerged as the founder and leader of the non-registered political party "Canada 1st Party" with the slogan "draining the swamp in Ottawa!"
 She began creating video interventions, during which her public persona experienced a series of rapid transformations.
 She claimed to be everything from a political party leader to the head of state of a Canadian republic, and even the Queen of Canada with high-level extraterrestrial connections.
 She gained followers in 2021 after being endorsed by popular QAnon influencers.
 She claims her power is backed up by a secret faction within the American military, a common QAnon trope.
 According to Vice News reporter Mack Lamoureux, Didulo's rise in popularity among QAnon adherents was made possible by the fact that "Q", the movement's originator, went silent in late 2020: this allowed Didulo to "[step] into the power vacuum".

-Although Didulo did not at first explain the basis for her claim to be the Canadian monarch, she later clarified that she had been "appointed" to that position by an American named David J. Carlson, purportedly the Commander-In-Chief and King of the United States.
+Although Didulo did not at first explain the basis for her claim to be the Canadian monarch, she later clarified that she had been "appointed" to that position by David J. Carlson, an American conspiracy theorist who claims to be "Commander-In-Chief" and "King" of the United States.
 Didulo claims that Carlson appointed her after she led in 2017 a mission against the Chinese communist military, who were allegedly occupying Canada in underground tunnels, producing adrenochrome, trafficking humans, and planning to start World War III by attacking the US.
+According to Didulo, her position as Queen of Canada was also "confirm[ed]" by a QAnon conspiracy theorist known under the pseudonym "WhipLash347".